juliama920/Sajudo/README.md

 Our code is contained in the js folder and index.html

-Our visualization can be found her: https://juliama920.github.io/dataviscourse-pr-Sajudo/
+Our visualization can be found here: https://juliama920.github.io/dataviscourse-pr-Sajudo/

 Project Video: